RichieLee93/EDeR/README.md

 ## Train and test baseline models

-You can find the command lines to train and test baseline models on a small sample data in `run_sample.sh`.
+You can find the command lines to train and test baseline models on the data in `run_sample.sh`.

 Here are some important parameters: